CMeza99/docker-jenkins/README.md

 # Jenkins CI / CD Testing

-This is the intial pass to setup to standup Jenkins.
+This is the initial pass to setup to stand up Jenkins.
-Vaules, hostnames, paths, etc maybe hardcoded.
+Values, hostnames, paths, etc maybe hardcoded.

 1. Setup auth with OpenStack
   * "Access and Security Page" (on the left), download the OpenStack RC File v3 from the API Access tab